Submission Preparation Checklist

 - Authors are required at the time of submission to disclose any potential conflict of interest (employment, consultancies, stock ownership, equity interests, and patent-licensing arrangements);

-- In the Cover letter must be included a description of each author’s contribution.
+- A description of each author’s contribution must be included.
 Authorship credit should be based on (a) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; (b) drafting the article or revising it critically for important intellectual content; and (c) final approval of the version to be published.
 Authors should meet conditions a, b, and c.
 (See Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Ethical Considerations in the Conduct and Reporting of Research: Authorship and Contributor ship).

 Manuscripts that do not conform to the format guidelines will be returned to the authors for reformatting.